justinslack/bjc-uat/_media/finding-money-to-fight-covid-19-transparency-and-participation-are-the-bottom-lines-1.md

 Civic organisations who are part of the [Budget Justice Coalition](https://budgetjusticesa.org/) include: the Alternative Information and Development Centre (AIDC), the Children’s Institute at UCT (CI), Corruption Watch (CW), the Dullah Omar Institute at UWC (DOI), Equal Education (EE), Equal Education Law Centre (EELC), the Institute for Economic Justice (IEJ), OxfamSA, Pietermaritzburg Economic Justice and Dignity Group (PMEJD), the Public Service Accountability Monitor (PSAM), the Rural Health Advocacy Project (RHAP), SECTION27, and the Treatment Action Campaign (TAC).

 The purpose of the Budget Justice Coalition is to collaboratively build people’s understanding of and participation in South Africa’s planning and budgeting processes – placing power in the hands of the people to ensure that the state advances social, economic and environmental justice, to meet people’s needs and wellbeing in a developmental, equitable and redistributive way in accordance with the Constitution.

+\*AIDC notes that the BJC calls for increased transparency in relation to loans from international creditors.
+While increased transparency is important, the AIDC does not agree with this formulation.
+Instead in the unfolding context we think that it is more economically and politically beneficial to demand the cancellation of debt repayments and to prioritise the mobilisation of domestic finances at concessionary interest rates.
+This should be the priority.
+Further, a wealth tax must be more seriously explored to raise additional financial resources for both urgent and medium term measures.

+In the context where income tax revenues will fall dramatically, South Africa should first seek to liberate pools of domestic finances before further indebting itself (in spite of the fact that we do not see rising debt as a problem in itself).

+Particularly given that there are no guarantees that the Rand will not depreciate any further in the future.

+Consequently, the risk of rising repayments on any foreign denominated loan that may be more expensive in the future, is a risk that is not necessary to take.

+Moreover, many have been demanding for the cancelation of bad debts, including the US$3.75bn from the world bank in 2010.
+Taking a loan undermines demands to have these bad debts riddled with corruption written off.

+AIDC rejects all loans from the IMF, World Bank and the New Development Bank.

 <!--EndFragment-->